 An automatic charge control greatly improves a storage heater's efficiency, as a built-in thermostat measures the room temperature during the charging process and only stores an appropriate amount of energy.
 So, if the day is hot, it's likely that less energy will be needed the next day, and so less is stored.
 This takes some of the guesswork out of operating the heaters and is more environmentally friendly - under Part L of the Building Regulations—all new build properties

 Combination Storage Heaters

 These heaters combine the best of stored and direct energy systems.
-Like a normal storage heater, they can be set to charge with energy at low cost overnight, and release it the next day to save money.
-However, they are more flexible as they also include a standard convector heater element that can be used if the overnight charge runs out or if the day is particularly cold and an extra temperature boost is needed.
+Like a normal storage heater, they can be set to charge with energy at low cost overnight and release it the next day to save money.
+However, they are more flexible as they also include a standard convector heater element that can be used if the overnight charge runs out or if the day is freezing and an extra temperature boost is needed.

 Fan Assisted Storage Heaters

 These heaters add a low-noise fan to a standard or combination storage heater, which improves the efficiency while releasing the stored heat by giving a kick start to the convection of warm air throughout the room.
 The fan is operated by a thermostat so that the extra radiator power is only turned on when the temperature drops below the desired level.